umd-cmsc423/f2023/_assignments/06_picoaligner.md

 157368  -7  12=1I1X1=2X1=1X1=
 ```

 This was computed with `m` = 1 and `g` = 3, so the score of a mismatch is -1, the score of a gap is -3, and the score of a match is 0.
-For details about the meaning of the **CIGAR** string and how it should be formed, please refer to the specification for [Project 4](https://rob-p.github.io/CMSC423_F23/assignments/04_alignment).
+For details about the meaning of the **CIGAR** string and how it should be formed, please refer to the specification for [the pairwise alignment project](https://umd-cmsc423.github.io/f2023/assignments/05_alignment).

 ### Finding potential matching loci with seeding